Alex-Teyss/Alex-Teyss/README.md

 # 👋 Hi, I am Alexandre Teyssier
 # FullStack developer
-I develop some stuff with Python, Ruby and Javascript and I am currently learning Python for Data Science and Rails and Javascript for the web development
+I develop some stuff with Python, Ruby and Javascript and I am currently learning Python and Javascript for web development stuff
 # 📫 How to reach me:
 - Linkedin: https://www.linkedin.com/in/alexandre-teyssier
 - Contact: alextey28@gmail.com